Europe 382: Roman–Gothic Peace

 22 May–9 Jul 381 First Council of Constantinople

-In May 381 the eastern Roman emperor Theodosius I convened a council of Christian bishops at the Church of Hagia Irene in Constantinople with the intention of obtaining a consensus on Christian affairs.
+In May 381 the eastern Roman emperor Theodosius I convened a council of Christian bishops at the Church of Hagia Irene in New Rome (Constantinople) with the intention of obtaining a consensus on Christian affairs.
 Rejecting the Arian-leaning views that had been promoted in the East since 337 by the emperors Constantius II and Valens, the assembly confirmed the Nicene Creed that had been established by Constantine the Great and expanded its doctrine to produce the Niceno-Constantinopolitan Creed.
 However, its assertion that the Bishop of Constantinople was second only to that of Rome would later produce controversy. in wikipedia

 381 Campaign of Bauto and Arbogast

-After Theodosius’ defeat at Thessalonica, he withdrew to Constantinople and called on Gratian for assistance.
+After Theodosius’ defeat at Thessalonica, he withdrew to New Rome (Constantinople) and called on Gratian for assistance.
 Gratian responded by dispatching Bauto and Arbogast, two generals of Frankish descent, to the region.
 Arriving in Macedonia in the summer of 381, the two proceeded to drive Fritigern’s Goths out of the western empire into the already plundered regions of Thrace.
 Their options now limited, the Goths opened up negotiations with the Roman Empire. in wikipedia

 3 Oct 382 Roman–Gothic Peace